 Estate agents in Scotland are also expected to ensure that the property owners have been informed about all existing offers.
 This will include making a written confirmation to the seller.
 The written confirmation has to occur as soon as possible, without any dilly-dallying from the estate agent.
 Simply put, an agent is legally required to send the written confirmation within the same business day.

-Having looked at the case in Scotland and elsewhere, you should now have a better understanding of what Under Offer and Subject to Contract terms mean.
-They are terms that anyone looking to purchase properties in Scotland and other areas will come into contact with before the close of a transaction.
+You should now have a better understanding of what Under Offer and Subject to Contract terms mean.
+They are terms that anyone looking to purchase property will encounter before the close of a transaction.

 Another essential thing to note is that Subject to Contract and Subject to Conclusion of Missives are two similar terms.
 But despite their similarity, they are different in their application due to the presence of legal requirements.
 Requirements that dictate what an estate agent can and cannot do when representing a seller.

-Essentially the missives are letters exchanged between buyer and seller via their solicitors.
+Essentially the missives are letters exchanged between buyers and sellers via their solicitors.